Asymptotic properties of special function solutions of Painlev\'e III equation for fixed parameters: Abstract

 \section{Abstract}

-In this paper we compute the small $x$ asymptotics of the special function solutions of Painlev\'e-III equation.
-We use the representation of solution in terms of Hankel determinants of Bessel functions, which seems to be new.
-Hankel determinants can be rewritten as multiple contour integrals using Andr\`eief identity.
-Finally small $x$ asymptotics is obtained using elementary asymptotic methods.
+In this paper, we compute the small and large $x$ asymptotics of the special function solutions of the Painlev\'e-III equation in the complex plane.
+We use the representation in terms of Toeplitz determinants of Bessel functions obtained in \cite{masuda}.
+Toeplitz determinants are rewritten as multiple contour integrals using Andr\`eief's identity.
+The small and large $x$ asymptotics are obtained using elementary asymptotic methods applied to the multiple contour integral.
+The asymptotics is extended to the whole complex plane using analytic continuation formulas for Bessel functions.
+The claimed result has not appeared in the literature before.
+We note that the Toeplitz determinant representation is useful for numerical computations of corresponding solutions of the Painlev\'e-III equation.